Put the Books Away

 When I look back at all the time I wasted and how much fun I took away from my children’s learning, I am saddened, but I am also more determined to ensure that the rest of our homeschooling journey is fun and educational!

-This is our first year following a child led homeschooling method and there have been countless times that we have put our books away.
-There are days when frustrations run high, patience runs low and passion for learning just isn’t anywhere to be found.
-These are the signs that I am learning to recognize so that I know we need to put our books away.
-I’m not always successful, this over the top planner homeschool mom still struggles with the pressure of keeping up with our plans, ensuring my kids are educated properly and staying on track with their education.
+Following our first year of a child led homeschooling method and there were countless times that we put our books away.
+There were days when frustrations run high, patience runs low and passion for learning just isn’t anywhere to be found.
+These are the signs that I learned to recognize so that I knew when we needed to put our books away.
+I’m not always successful, this over-the-top planner homeschool mom still struggled with the pressure of keeping up with our plans, ensuring my kids were educated properly and staying on track with their education.

 Grace.
-I’m still struggling to give myself grace.
-Yet, each time that I recognize the signs and make the choice to put the books away, I am accepting grace.
+I still struggled to give myself grace.
+Yet, each time that I recognized the signs and made the choice to put the books away, I accepted grace.
 Grace to choose the best for my children in that moment.
-Grace for moments when I need a break from teaching.
-Grace allows my children and I to grow in the moments when textbooks and lesson plans aren’t enough.
+Grace for moments when I needed a break from teaching.
+Grace allowed my children and I to grow in the moments when textbooks and lesson plans weren’t enough.
 Grace.

 Putting the books away is an act of accepting grace.
 For yourself.
 For your kids.
 For your homeschool.